joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 ### Gossiping Bus Drivers Kata

-In this code kata, we are asked to determine the number of stops needed until all the bus drivers have exchanged all their gossips.
+In this code kata, we are asked to determine the number of bus stops needed until all the bus drivers have exchanged all their gossips.
 It's a tricky code kata if you try to tackle it from the algorithmic point of view, but I would say that everything came much easier when we start from a small approach, as it happened to me when I started to think at its real essence.

 If had to think about the **essence** of this system I would say that _a bus driver is able to exchange its gossip with another driver_.
 That's it.
 Nothing more, nothing less.